This Recipe includes

 Flammkuchen can be served with a blended vegetable soup or a minestrone.
 You can also serve it with a mixed green salad with vinaigrette or a salad niçoise if you want something a little more substantial.

+And I would avoid putting flammkuchen in the freezer.
 The dough may get soggy and not taste good if it is not specifically meant to be frozen.
-I would avoid putting flammkuchen in the freezer.

 - 1 thin pizza crust base